Supervisor/supervisor/README.txt

   "unix:///absolute/path/to/file.sock".

-  'username' -- The username to pass to the supervisord server for use in authentication (should be same as 'http_username' in supervisord config).
+  'username' -- The username to pass to the supervisord server for use in authentication.
+This should be same as 'username' from the supervisord server configuration for the port or UNIX domain socket you're attempting to access.
 Optional.

-  'password' -- The password to pass to the supervisord server for use in authentication (should be the same as 'http_password' in supervisord config).
+  'password' -- The password to pass to the supervisord server for use in authentication.
+This should be same as 'password' from the supervisord server configuration for the port or UNIX domain socket you're attempting to access.
 Optional.

   'prompt' -- String used as supervisorctl prompt.
 Default: supervisor.